hbashton/VIIPER/docs/clients/rust.md

 - **Tokio-based async**: Optional `async` feature for async/await support with Tokio runtime

 !!! note "License"
-    The Rust SDK is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
+    The Rust client library is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
     The core VIIPER server remains under its original license.

 ## Installation

 ### 1. Using the Published Crate (Recommended)

-Install the SDK using Cargo:
+Install the client library using Cargo:

 ```bash
 cargo add viiper-client